Debt vs. equity financing: What you need to know

 - You don’t qualify for any business loans.
 If lenders aren’t prepared to give you a business loan, you may need to consider equity financing as an alternative.

 - You’re willing to put in the work.
 Equity financing involves convincing people that your business is worth investing in — and people don’t usually part with money easily.
-So, expect to put in a lot of work and talk to multiple investors before you find one willing to work with your company.
+Be prepared for a lot of work and many pitches to investors before you find the right fit.

 - You want to bring in a business advisor.
-A lot of investors want to be involved with the company when they give money to get things up and running.
+It’s common for investors to want involvement in a company when they give money for startup costs.
 This can be a bonus for companies who need the business wisdom of more experienced industry leaders.

 - You’re open to transferring partial ownership of the company.
 Most types of equity financing require that you transfer ownership shares to the investor.